At a glance

 Chronic Kidney Disease (CKD)

 This type of kidney disease is slow and progressive occurs most often in senior cats.
-Veterinarians still aren’t sure of the causes of chronic kidney disease, but predisposing factors chronic kidney disease may include:
+Veterinarians still aren’t sure of the causes of chronic kidney disease, but predisposing factors of chronic kidney disease may include:

 - Bacterial infections and viral infections such as Feline Leukemia and FIV.